benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q008.png)

-## Horizontal quantifier
+## Horizontal Quantifiers

-A horizontal quantifier can be used with a relationship / path.
-On its top there is the relationship / path, and on its bottom - each branch starts with:
+Horizontal quantifiers are used with relationships / paths.
+On top of a horizontal quantifier is a relationship / path, and on its bottom - each branch starts with:

 * A green rectangle (relationship only - relationship's property value constraints / tag),
 * An aggregate condition / an aggregation tag, or